ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/bank-how-reconcile-bank-accounts-separately.md

 2. On the **Trans.
 Bank Rec. to Gen. Jnl.** page, specify which general journal to use, and then choose the **OK** button.

     The **General Journal** page opens containing new journal lines for any banks statement lines with missing ledger entries.
 3. Complete the journal line with relevant information, such as the balancing account.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).
 4. To review the result of posting before you post, choose the **Test Report** action.
 The **Bank Account Statement** report opens and shows the same fields as at the header of the **Bank Acc.
 Reconciliation** page.
 5. Choose the **Post** action.